 Sanoma is a front running learning and media company impacting the lives of millions every day.
 We enable teachers to excel at developing the talents of every child, provide consumers with engaging content, and offer unique marketing solutions to business partners.

-We have three strategic business units: Sanoma Media Finland, Sanoma Media Netherlands and Learning.
-With operations in Finland, the Netherlands, Poland, Belgium and Sweden, our net sales totalled EUR 1.3 billion and we employed more than 4,400 professionals in 2018.
+We have three strategic business units: Sanoma Learning, Sanoma Media Finland and Sanoma Media Netherlands.
+With operations in Finland, the Netherlands, Poland, Belgium, Sweden and Spain, our net sales totalled EUR 1.3 billion and we employed more than 4,400 professionals in 2018.

 We aim for:

 We can achieve our aims as:

-1. We have completed our major portfolio changes and have a more balanced business portfolio
+1. We have a more balanced business portfolio

-> Higher share of more stable subscription and learning sales: Subscription 27%, learning 24% of Group’s net sales in 2017
+> Higher share of more stable subscription and learning sales

-> Lower exposure to more volatile advertising sales: 26% of Group’s net sales in 2017
+> Lower exposure to more volatile advertising sales

 > In the mid-term, we are targeting a cash conversion of 60-70% (2018: 55%)

-> With our leverage at the target level (net debt / adj.
-EBITDA < 2.5), we estimate to have approx. EUR 300-400 million headroom for acquisitions
+> We aim to keep our leverage at the target level (net debt / adj.
+EBITDA < 2.5).

 > We target mainly synergistic bolt-on acquisitions, organic growth initiatives and active portfolio management.

-> In addition, we have flexibility to temporarily exceed the leverage target level if we identify a major transaction fitting our M&A criteria
+> We have flexibility to temporarily exceed the leverage target level if we identify a major transaction fitting our M&A strategy.